 "For example, consider wine labels and earthy food brands, such as the organic food retailer Abel & Cole.
 It does have a digital presence, but it also has a more rustic feel to its branding in order to reflect what it's about.”

 So what exactly does ‘authenticity’ mean in the context of identity design?
 “It means being yourself, and being honest about who you are,” says Harmon.
 “Brands are asking themselves: 'How can I be myself if I’m using the same font as a hundred other brands, especially when that other brand is a real asshole?'
 In response, brands are making custom fonts that honestly feel like themselves, and no one can copy them."

+What goes for price also goes for colour, adds Harmon.
 "Brands are asking how can I break through to millennials using the same pink everyone is using?
 Well, you can’t, so they’re finding new approaches to colour, taking steps to ensure that colour speaks to who they feel they are as a brand, and not viewing colour as data points to their target audience's liking.”

 In short, there’s no one blueprint for being authentic with your logo design, but that’s kind of the point.
 As Harmon explains, it’s all about asking questions.
 “For example, if our brand is brief and snappy, should we be using a bold and condensed font?
 If we’re all about relaxation, should we open up our kerning and let our message breathe?
 A level of self-reflection is influencing every design decision being made, and if brands aren’t asking those questions they’ll soon be scrambling to catch up.”

 Does the need for a brand to appear authentic conflict with the urge to simplify?
 In the eyes of Chris Maclean, creative director of Wolff Olins, it doesn’t have to.